USPS July 2026 Rate Changes: What You Need to Know

 July 2026 Price Increase (Projected 4–6%)

-USPS has proposed a mid-July price adjustment, with industry expectations pointing to an average increase in the 4% to 6% range for Market Dominant products.
+United States Postal Service has proposed a mid-July price adjustment, with industry expectations pointing to an average increase of 4% to 6% for Market Dominant products.

-For publishers and mailers, this means continued upward pressure on postage costs—and more frequent pricing shifts throughout the year.
+For publishers and mailers, this signals continued upward pressure on postage costs, along with more frequent pricing changes throughout the year.

 New Package Dimension Requirements

 This applies to services like Priority Mail and Ground Advantage.
-Missing or inaccurate data may result in surcharges, making accuracy critical.
+Missing or inaccurate data may result in surcharges, making precision more important than ever.

 What This Means for You

-• Plan earlier: Timing mail around rate changes matters
+• Plan earlier: Timing around rate changes matters more than ever

 • Dial in your data: Accuracy now directly impacts cost

-• Stay strategic: Format, production, and mailing decisions matter more than ever
+• Stay strategic: Format, production, and mailing decisions carry more weight

-The July 2026 changes reflect a bigger shift: more frequent increases, tighter requirements, and rising costs.
+The July 2026 updates reflect a broader shift: more frequent increases, tighter requirements, and continued cost pressure across the mailing and shipping landscape.

 Previous